turnkeylinux/confconsole/docs/Networking.rst

 initially created.

-In some limited cases (e.g. Proxmox - depending on configuration), any networking adjustments made via Confconsole (or other means) will NOT be persistent post-reboot.
+In some limited cases (e.g. Proxmox - depending on configuration), any networking adjustments made via Confconsole (or other means) will apply, but will NOT be persistent post-reboot.
 The networking can still be reconfigured on the running system.
 However, changes will be lost on reboot.
 As a general rule, it is recommended that unless you have a need to reconfigure networking within the instance, set the desired configuration on the host.

-Some other platforms (e.g. AWS EC2 and OpenStack) may ll almost certainly break if a static IP is set!
-Future TurnKey Cloud builds (currently includes EC2, Xen and OpenStack) will have the Networking config options disabled.
+Some other platforms (e.g. AWS EC2 and OpenStack) will almost certainly break if a static IP is set!
+As of Confconsole v2.0.0 (default in TurnKey v16.0+) TurnKey Cloud builds (currently includes EC2, Xen and OpenStack) have the Networking config options disabled.

 Technical note
 --------------